TeliaSoneraNorge/telia-iot-workshop/README.md

 * Go to https://maker.allthingstalk.com and sign up for an account.
 * Log in and create a new "ground", you can call it anything you like.
-* In your new ground, press "Connect a device" and select "WIFI/LAN devices", then "your own". **Note:** The option "SODAQ NB-IoT shield" in the first tab only works with T-Mobile in the Netherlands for now.
+* In your new ground, press "Connect a device" and select "WIFI/LAN devices", then "your own". **Note:** the option "SODAQ NB-IoT shield" in the first tab only works with T-Mobile in the Netherlands and can not be used.

 <img src="img/new_device.png" width=500px>